alburke/WAF_ML_Tutorial_Part1/README.md

 ## Introduction
 This repository is the code associated with the [WAF](https://journals.ametsoc.org/view/journals/wefo/wefo-overview.xml) manuscript titled: "A Machine Learning Tutorial for Operational Meteorology, Part I: Traditional Machine Learning" written by Chase, R. J., Harrison, D. R., Burke, A., Lackmann, G. and McGovern, A. *under review*.
 While the paper undergoes review, feel free to read its [preprint](https://github.com/ai2es/WAF_ML_Tutorial_Part1) and provide any comments to via email to the corresponding author.
 If you have any issues with the code (bugs or other questions) please leave an [issue](https://github.com/ai2es/WAF_ML_Tutorial_Part1/issues) associated with this repo.

-This first paper and repo (of two) covers the *traditional* supervised machine learning methods (e.g., the ```sklearn``` models; if you don't know what that phrase even means thats OK!
+This first paper and repo (of two) covers the *traditional* supervised machine learning methods (e.g., the ```sklearn``` models; if you don't know what that phrase even means that’s OK!
 Check out Section 2 in the paper).
-We decided to start off with the orginal machine learning methods, before jumping into the more advanced techniques.
-Part two of this paper series willl dig into neural networks and deep learning.
+We decided to start off with the original machine learning methods, before jumping into the more advanced techniques.
+Part two of this paper series will dig into neural networks and deep learning.
 When that paper is submitted the repo will be linked [here](#) (right now its a dead link, taking you back here).

 ## Motivation

  <img src="images/webofscience_fig.png" width="600" height="200" class="center" />

 Meteorological journal articles mentioning or using machine learning is growing rapidly (see figure above or Figure 1 in the paper; Data are derived from Clarivate Web of Science).
-Since there is such rapid growth and formal instruction of machine learning topics catered for meteorologsts are scarce, this manuscript and code repository were created.
+Since there is such rapid growth and formal instruction of machine learning topics catered for meteorologists are scarce, this manuscript and code repository were created.
 The goal is to familiarize meteorologists with the tools of machine learning and accelerate the use of machine learning in meteorological workflows.
-In order to accomplish these goals, it is imperative that code and a sandbox for readers to play around with exisit.
+In order to accomplish these goals, it is imperative that code and a sandbox for readers to play around with exists.

 ## Background on the example dataset